-Due to the fragility of the amber panels, it was not possible to remove these to safe location along with other precious artefacts in Leningrad.
-When the German forces reached St Petersburg, their soldiers disassembled the Amber Room’s panels, foiling the Russians’ attempt to hide their splendour beneath mundane wallpaper.
+Due to the fragility of the amber panels, it was not possible to remove these to a safe location along with other precious artefacts in Leningrad.
+When the German forces reached St. Petersburg, their soldiers disassembled the Amber Room’s panels, foiling the Russians’ attempt to hide their splendour beneath mundane wallpaper.

-Hence, the Amber Room that draws visitors from near and far is the result of an extensive and expensive 24-year reconstruction which was started in 1979.
+Hence, the Amber Room that draws visitors from near and far is the result of an extensive and expensive 24-year reconstruction that was started in 1979.
 The fate of the original panels is not known.

 Peterhof Gardens and fountains

-29 km west of St Petersburg, this UNESCO World Heritage site was built by Peter the Great in the 18th-century.
+29 km west of St. Petersburg, this UNESCO World Heritage site was built by Peter the Great in the 18th-century.
 Rebuilt after the ravages of World War II, like the Catherine Palace, Peterhof Palace is largely a reconstruction.

-However, the star of the show is the Grand Cascade, a collection of more than 140 gravity-fed fountains and canals, engineered by the great man himself.
+The star of the show is the Grand Cascade, a collection of more than 140 gravity-fed fountains and canals, engineered by the great man himself.
 The most spectacular of these are the gilded fountains in front of the palace.
 It’s easy to understand why Peterhof is known as the “Russian Versailles.”

-Useful information for cruise passengers visiting St Petersburg on a cruise
+Useful information for St. Petersburg cruise passengers

 - Language – Russian.